City of Knox

 Migration assumptions influenced by:

-- Attraction of families (0-18 and 30-39 years), with some new development opportunities in parts of the City and the regeneration of other parts as areas continue to move through the suburb lifecycle, with older 'empty-nester' households moving out of the family home and providing a supply of older dwellings for families to move into, so regenerating the area
+- Attraction of families (0-17 and 30-44 years), owing to some new development opportunities in parts of the City and the regeneration of the established housing stock as suburbs move through the suburb lifecycle and older 'empty-nester' households move out of the family home providing dwellings for families to move into

-- Increasing loss of older people through migration over the period (70+ years), as people age within the community and older retirees form an increasingly large proportion of the population.
+- Increasing loss of older people through migration over the period (70+ years).
 Migration of older persons is triggered by the wish to down-size, or to move into retirement complexes; there will also be a sizeable proportion of people of advanced years moving into aged-care